alexnardini/FLAM3_for_SideFX_Houdini/README.md

 I could add a lot more functionalities, but this project consumed me for a very long time.
 Every aspect of this algorithm, once understood, looks simple on the surface, but they all present challenges on their own.
 It has been quite a crazy ride to pack everything into this implementation.

-It is time to park this project for a little bit, but I really, really loved the long journey on this topic, and I will now forever love fractal flames as a whole, they are awesome  ( and addictive )!
+It is time to park this project for a little bit, but I really, really loved the long journey on this topic, and I will now forever love fractal Flames as a whole, they are awesome  ( and addictive )!

 ## Example Flame files.